Professor C Cockell

 I oversee and teach half of the SUPA Astrobiology and Search for Life course (SUPAASL), a graduate course in astrobiology.

 I teach and run a Massive Open On-Line Learning (MOOC) introductory course on Astrobiology (https://www.coursera.org/learn/astrobiology).
-In its first iteration it attracted 35,000 students who signed up.
-7,700 students completed the course.
+The course has attracted 80,000 students since it began.